The standard American diet is leaving its mark on the nation’s health.

 The Atkins diet starts in ketosis and remains in ketosis until you have lost a fair amount of weight.

 This is also called the “induction” phase of the diet.
 After this phase, you then slowly introduce carbs back into your diet and keeping it at low levels.
 Junk and processed foods are avoided.

 The Paleo diet isn’t always a keto diet.
 It often focuses on whole foods and avoids any cultivated and processed foods.

-For example, if you consume only meat and potatoes, then you’re having a Paleo diet.
+For example, if you consume only meat and potatoes, then you have a Paleo diet.
 But not necessarily a keto diet.
 The reason is that the starch from the potatoes keeps you out of ketosis.